Hong Kong leader warns city in a 'very dangerous situation' | DW | 05.08.2019

 More than 100 flights were canceled at Hong Kong's airport and the airport's express train service has also been suspended.

-The city leader said that the protests have caused the "majority of Hong Kong people" great "anxiety."
+The city leader said the protests had caused the "majority of Hong Kong people" great "anxiety."
 Lam added that the "government will be resolute in maintaining law and order in Hong Kong and restoring confidence" and that now was the time to "rally together."

 Read more: Hong Kong protesters: 'We will stand together and never give up'